Skip to main content

 - change the card type (e.g. Visa to Mastercard and vice versa);

-- try debit or credit cards by different issuers (banks);
+- try debit or credit cards by different issuers (banks, payment service providers);

 🙀 My card gets declined.